yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     ![This is a screenshot of a deployment notification indicating that the deployments succeeded.](media/b4-image45.png)

-> **Note: If you experience errors related to lack of available cores, you may have to delete some other compute resources or request additional cores to your subscription and then try this again.**
+> **Note**: If you experience errors related to lack of available cores, you may have to delete some other compute resources or request additional cores to your subscription and then try this again.

 ### Task 11: Install Azure CLI